srfp-preservation/spec/README.md

 Checksum (uint32)
 : CRC32 checksum of the entire message, including headers, using the polynomial `0xedb88320` (identical to Ethernet, zip, png and so on).

-Response messages can indicate an error by setting the first bit of the MessageID high (i.e. adding `0x80`), and replacing the usual message body with an error message.

 ## Message Types

 ### 0x01 DirectoryList